 It may sound rich coming from the folk (us) who promote having a well-kept, well maintained lawn all year round – but we’re not opposed to having a little wild spot, especially if it helps bees, butterflies and other worldly wildlife have a place to pollinate and patter around in.

-It may sound rich coming from the folk (us) who promote having a well-kept, well maintained lawn all year round – but we’re not opposed to having a little wild spot, especially if it helps bees, butterflies and other worldly wildlife have a place to pollinate and patter around in.
+It may sound rich coming from the folk (us) who promote having a well-kept, well maintained lawn all year round – but we’re not opposed to having a little wild spot or an area with wildflowers, especially if it helps bees, butterflies and other worldly wildlife have a place to pollinate and patter around in.
 In fact, its quite stylish to have a well-maintained lawn, and a border of biodiversity surrounding it, just check out this one below!
 When you let your grass grow and inflict a no mow ban on yourself, you’ll see dandelions, daisies and clovers begin to pop up everywhere.
 Even better?
 You’ll notice lots of pollinators popping up too!

 Hedges can be a nuisance – cutting them, shaping them and then getting rid of the trimmings is what only we can imagine as being the closest thing to an all-day work out!
 Save yourself the hassle and let your hedges do their own thing this summer – they are vital sources of food, shelter and passageway for many animals big and small.
 Hedges are often species rich – from insects to birds, to a waddling hedgehog on his next adventure, and to cut them down, remove them or lessen their abundance impacts on the wildlife that lives within them.
 Hedges and fences go hand in hand, whilst you may not find much wildlife living in and around fences, they are used as passageway to get from one lawn to the next.
 Leave gaps in your fencing at the bottom, this allows hedgehogs and frogs to move freely from place to place to find food and shelter as they please.